A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions

-as $i \to \infty$.
-We note that $Df_k$ is a signed measure on $(0,\,T)$ derived by Riesz representation theorem and its total variation $|Df_k|$ is characterized by
+Note that $Df_k$ is a signed measure on $(0,\,T)$ and a distributional derivative of $f_k$.

-for all open set $U\subset (0,\,T)$.
 Generally, the set of discontinuous points for functions of bounded variations is at most countable and thus we can choose a countable set $S$ such that, for all $k\in \mathbb{N}$, $f_k$ is continuous on $(0,\,T)\setminus S$.